-The German population does not directly elect the next chancellor or cabinet.
+German voters does not directly elect the next chancellor or cabinet.
 Every four years, German citizens over the age of 18 get to elect members of the federal parliament, the Bundestag.
 Voting is not obligatory and elections are secret.

 Germany uses a mixed-member, or personalised proportional representation system with an elaborate method to determine the total number of seats.
 Federal election law currently sets the number of seats in the Bundestag at 598, but additional seats result from special provisions.

-Germans have two votes on their ballots, each determining roughly half of the seats in the Bundestag.
+Voters have two different votes on their ballots, each determining roughly half of the seats in the Bundestag.

 With the “first vote,” voters choose one direct candidate for their electoral district – of which there are 299 in total – on a first-past-the-post basis.
 Each party is allowed to nominate one direct candidate; independent candidates are also permitted.
 Each direct candidate with a majority of the vote in their district becomes a member of the Bundestag.

-This system normally leads to additional seats being created, for example when a party wins more “first vote” direct seats than granted by “second vote” proportion, or “overhang seats”.
+This system normally leads to additional seats being created, for example when a party wins more “first vote” direct seats than granted by “second vote” proportion, which are called “overhang seats”.

 To form a government, a party – or a coalition of parties – principally needs the majority of seats.
 As one of their first official acts at the beginning of each new legislature, the Bundestag elects the chancellor from among the represented parties’ “Spitzenkandidaten,” the top candidates, or candidates for chancellor.
 The chancellor must win an absolute majority to then form a government and decide on his or her cabinet.

 A party’s Spitzenkandidat may also be the party leader, or chair, but these are separate roles and may be held by different people.
 Some parties have joint chairs, and/or joint Spitzenkandidaten.

 Find more information on the German electoral system: